Tattzy25/REP-ARMO-GPT/replit.md

 - June 25, 2025.
 Implemented mobile-first responsive design with mobile sidebar toggle in header and mobile-optimized layouts
 - June 25, 2025.
 Fixed ArrowLeft import error and completed mobile responsive implementation with sidebar overlay functionality
 - June 25, 2025.
 Repositioned action buttons (copy, voice, share) to appear next to timestamp below chat messages with enhanced neumorphic styling and gradient hover effects
+- June 25, 2025.
+Fixed chat input field positioning to be locked at bottom with proper z-index and responsive margins to prevent messages from hiding behind input area

 ## User Preferences